About the Cabo Rojo Lighthouse

 When you stay on the northern side of the Island.

-Lens: Generally this area is a wide-angle lens location, but you will go through the wildlife refuge to get here so bring your zoom lens too.
-Keep in mind this can be a great night photography location at the right time of year.
+Lens: Generally, this area is a wide-angle lens location, but you will go through the wildlife refuge to get here, so bring your zoom lens too.
+Remember, this can be a great night photography location at the right time of year.

 Gear List at a Glance: Circular polarizing filter, neutral density filters, tripod, shutter release, wide-angle, and zoom lens.
 CPL filters will help you to create dynamic images.
 We recommend never shooting outdoors without one.
-They will make your white puffy clouds whiter, take the silver glare off of waters and replace it with a beautiful reflection.
-You have moving waters at the location so you will want to have your neutral density filters with you to get the long exposure, milky water effect.
+They will make your white puffy clouds whiter, take the silver glare off of water and replace it with a beautiful reflection.
+You have moving waters at the location, so you will want to have your neutral density filters with you to get the long exposure, milky water effect.

 When to Go: Any time of year.
 It is a tourist location, so midweek is the best offseason.
 Summer can be sweltering, of course.

 See our How to Shoot Waterfall Photography Page for more details.

 This will also be a great night photography spot at the right time of year.
 We were here during a full moon and when the milky way was below the horizon during winter.